aki2o/auto-complete-nxml/README.md

 When complete element and attribute, popup help about them beside displayed candidates.
 And when you keystroke the bound key for popup help, popup help about pointed.
-Abount binding the key for popup help, see Configure section below.
+Abount binding the key for popup help, see Configuration section below.

+### Toggle on/off automatic completion

+In default, completion is started automatically.
+But, you can disable it temporarily or constantly by the following way.

+* For disable constantly, eval `(setq auto-complete-nxml-automatic-p nil)`
+* For disable/enable while editing, M-x `auto-complete-nxml-toggle-automatic`

+About keybind of `auto-complete-nxml-toggle-automatic`, see Configuration section below.

 Install